Jordan Peele Just Made History With

-Peele addressed the news on Twitter, posting a humble response to the honor.
+Peele addressed the news on Twitter, posting a humble response to the honour.
 "First of many," he tweeted.
 "Meaning I won't be the last."

 Advertisement